Araz-m/Output_Viewer/README.md

 This Python script reads simulation data from the `.out` file from OpenFast and dynamically plots various wind turbine parameters in real-time and non real time.

 ## 📌 Features
--
-✅ Real-time data plotting with Matplotlib animations.
+- ✅ **Real-time data plotting** with Matplotlib animations.
-✅ Automatic file monitoring – waits for the simulation output file to be available.
+- ✅ **Automatic file monitoring** – waits for the simulation output file to be available.
-✅ Multiple plot groups – easily configurable for different sets of parameters.
+- ✅ **Multiple plot groups** – easily configurable for different sets of parameters.
-✅ Dynamic axis scaling for improved readability.
+- ✅ **Dynamic axis scaling** for improved readability.
-✅ Interactive plots that automatically update as new data is written to the file.
+- ✅ **Interactive plots** that automatically update as new data is written to the file.
 ---

 ## 🚀 Installation & Setup